Adzz/CV/README.md

 #### [Education](#education) | [Experience](#exp) | [Skills and Experience](#skills) | [Blog](https://36bcab.wordpress.com/) | [Website](adzz.github.io) | [Twitter](https://twitter.com/ItizAdz)

-  Well travelled, aspiring software craftsman who never fails to find things he wants to be the best at, and who works hard to try and make this the case.
-I recently changed careers and moved back to England to focus on learning code full time at [Makers Academy](http://www.makersacademy.com/).
-It was the best decision I've ever made.
-I am looking to build on the passion I have for code and continue the pace of learning I've achieved so far.
-I want to use agile practices to work on projects that I can be proud of; projects that actually matter.
+  Aspiring software craftsman who never fails to find things he wants to be the best at, and who works hard to try and make this the case.

 ## <a name="skills">Skills</a>